Ultimate Guide to the Explanation of IQ Scores

 Purpose of Testing

 Consider why you're taking the test.
-If it's for admission to a specific program, the score requirements might give you a better sense of what your score signifies in that context.
-If it's for personal interest, remember that IQ is just one measure of cognitive ability and not a determinant of your worth or potential for success.
+If it's for a specific program, understand the score requirements.
+If for personal interest, remember that IQ is just one measure of cognitive ability.

 Comparing Scores

-Be cautious about directly comparing scores from different tests, as each test may measure slightly different facets of intelligence and have different scoring scales.
-Use your results as a general guide rather than an absolute measure.
+Be cautious about comparing scores from different tests, as each measures different facets of intelligence.
+Use results as a general guide rather than an absolute measure.

 Personal Growth and Self-awareness